davelosert/gh-org-license-audit/README.md

 This command exports the licenses of all dependencies in a GitHub organization to a CSV file.

 > [!IMPORTANT]
-> On large organization, this command can take a few hours to run as it needs to fetch all the [SBOMs](https://docs.github.com/en/rest/dependency-graph/sboms?apiVersion=2022-11-28) from all the repositories in the organization while respecting the primary and secondary [GitHub API Rate Limits](https://docs.github.com/en/enterprise-cloud@latest/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) (which will automatically be handled for you)
+> For large organizations, this command may take several hours to run.
+It needs to fetch all the [SBOMs](https://docs.github.com/en/rest/dependency-graph/sboms?apiVersion=2022-11-28) from all the repositories in the organization, while respecting the primary and secondary [GitHub API Rate Limits](https://docs.github.com/en/enterprise-cloud@latest/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28).

 You can run this command with the following options: